assilin/sii_project/README.md

 ----
 ## 1. Sources
-https://openweathermap.org/
+OpenWeatherMap is a website providing comprehensive weather data, forecasts, and weather-related services for worldwide locations. https://openweathermap.org/

-https://www.hivemq.com/
+HiveMQ is a platform providing enterprise-ready MQTT messaging solutions for reliable and scalable communication between IoT devices. https://www.hivemq.com/

-https://core.telegram.org/bots/api
+The Telegram Bot API is a comprehensive platform offering tools and interfaces for creating and managing Telegram bots with various functionalities. https://core.telegram.org/bots/api

 ## 2. Publisher
-Run `mqtt_publisher.py` to publish topics to the broker The list of avaluable topics is in `topics.topics_pub = [...]`
+Run `mqtt_publisher.py` to publish topics to the MQTT broker The list of avaluable topics is in `topics.topics_pub = [...]`